John Wesley Berry

 John Wesley Berry (1857 – August 13, 1931) was an American pioneer, businessman, and politician from Tacoma, Washington.
 His main business was flour and cereal production.
-Berry built the first oat and cereal mill of the west in Tacoma and established the Cascade Cereal Company, the second-most successful mill in the city.
+Berry built the first oat and cereal mill of the west, in Tacoma, and established the Cascade Cereal Company, the second-most successful mill in the city.
 An experienced mechanic, Berry invented and patented the split pulley.
 He co-founded the Deming-Berry Company, which specialized in mechanical supplies manufacturing.
 Both of Berry's companies supplied their products to a number of state institutions, including schools and hospitals.

-Berry was a trustee and vice president of the Bank of Tacoma and incorporator of the Tacoma Brick Company and Sumner Grain & Milling Company.
-At the pinnacle of his political career in 1892–93, Berry was a Tacoma Councilman, losing this position after a water-plant purchase controversy.
+Berry was a trustee and the vice president of the Bank of Tacoma, and incorporator of the Tacoma Brick Company and Sumner Grain & Milling Company.
+At the pinnacle of his political career, in 1892–93, Berry was a Tacoma Councilman, later losing this position after a water-plant purchase controversy.
 He also served as a superintendent and teacher at the Washington State Sunday School.

-In 1903, the Cascade Cereal Company and Deming-Berry Company were destroyed by fire, resulting in damages not fully covered by insurance.
+In 1903, the Cascade Cereal Company and Deming-Berry Company were destroyed by a fire, resulting in damages not fully covered by insurance.
 Berry lost his management positions in both companies.
 Later in his life, he worked as an insurance agent.

 Early life, family and education

 John Berry was born near Jacksonville, Illinois in 1857.
 He lived on a family farm and went to the local school until he was fourteen years old.
-He was a son of Preston A. Berry and Martha Jane Berry (Harris).
+He was the son of Preston A. Berry and Martha Jane Berry (Harris).
 Berry's father, born in Greenfield, Illinois, moved to a farm near Jacksonville, where he worked as a livestock merchant.
 Later, Preston took part in California Gold Rush, locating and then selling gold deposits in California.
 In later years, both parents joined their son in Tacoma.